Current projects

 Abstract.
 Discussions of algorithmic bias often assume, without reflection, that biases in predictive outcomes reflect biases in society.
 That is, machine learning algorithms are biased because they are bias-preserving processes.
 This paper challenges this assumption by pointing to a tension between the philosophy of data literature, which largely rejects the idea that data possess essential features that are always preserved during analysis, and the claim that social biases are easily preservable despite attempts at getting rid of them.

-Peculiar scientific disagreements and the person-situation debate
+Complimentary science and the person-situation debate

 I am working on a project in collaboration with Mike Schneider on a particular kind of scientific disagreements where (1) both sides agree that the other side is scientific (as opposed to pseudo-scientific) and that this is a scientific debate; (2) both sides recognize that they do not have a knock-down argument or obvious empirical evidence that should convince the other side once and for all; but (3) both sides nevertheless do not think that this debate presents a serious challenge to their own scientific project.
 This research has led me to read a lot about the person-situation debate in psychology that occurred around the 1970s.
 It’s cool!
 Ask me about it!